immerse-ucsb/lca-bookdown/_book/05-three-step.md

 ------------------------------------------------------------------------

 This step is done after class enumeration (or after you have selected the best latent class model).
 In this example, the four class model was the best.
-Now, I am re-estimating the four-class model using `optseed` for efficiency.
-The difference here is the `SAVEDATA` command, where I can save the posterior probabilities and the modal class assignment for steps two and three.
+Now, we re-estimate the four-class model using `optseed` for efficiency.
+The difference here is the `SAVEDATA` command, where I can save the posterior probabilities and the modal class assignment that will be used in steps two and three.